-You'll want to pick some of the better characters on this tier list if you're planning on climbing the Apex Legends ranked ladder - but nothing is stopping you from trying with your favourite, even if they're Rampart or Crypto.
+You'll want to pick some of the better characters on this tier list if you're planning on climbing the Apex Legends ranked ladder - but nothing is stopping you from trying with your favourite, even if they're Rampart or Mad Maggie.

-Despite a slight nerf in a recent patch, Bloodhound remains top of the pack.
+Despite a slight nerf since their introduction, Bloodhound remains top of the pack.
 Their Ultimate Ability not only gives them a speed boost, but also means they can use their Eye of the Allfather Tactical scan more frequently, perfect for pushing multiple teams and informing teammates of potential flanks.

 The ability to scan enemies so many times in such a small period is extremely strong.